-My friends at Taste of the South magazine have just put out one of my favorite issues each year, the Fall Baking Issue.
-I was flipping through it this past week and came across this recipe for Apple Pecan Cobbler.
+As I was flipping through my fall favorite issue of Taste of South magazine I came across this apple pecan cobbler recipe.
 I immediately called up the editor and asked if I could share it on Southern Plate and of course, he graciously said yes!

 So here ya go, the recipe that made me stop in my tracks: Apple Pecan Cobbler.

 - 8 cups thinly sliced apple such as Braeburn